LukasDetermann/shadow/readme.md

         </dependency>
 ````

-And the processed module need to depend on the processor module
+And the processed module needs to depend on the processor module
 ````xml
         <dependency>
             <groupId>io.determann</groupId>